RainyCityCoder/RainyCityCoder/README.md

-Hi, I’m RainyCityCoder, a curious, carbon-based coder.
+Hi, I’m RainyCityCoder, a curious, carbon-based computer coder.

 I enjoy computer wrangling and problem solving; in the past I've built and fixed PCs, learned CISCO, and worked in IT support.
 Programming is a great fit!